zijin-qin/fracture-detection/README.md

 Another promising avenue involves incorporating ConvNext, a state-of-the-art convolutional model inspired by Vision Transformers.
 ConvNext retains the architectural simplicity of traditional CNNs while incorporating innovations that have propelled transformer architectures to prominence.
 By exploring ConvNext as a fourth model in future work, it could serve as a strong standalone contender or as a component of an ensemble strategy.
 Its design, emphasizing efficiency and performance, aligns well with the need for scalable and interpretable solutions in medical imaging.

 Looking at the limitations of this study, future work should focus on expanding the dataset by including more samples from different demographics to make the model more widely applicable.
 In addition, using advanced data augmentation methods and exploring self-supervised learning could help the model perform better with limited labeled data.
 It would also be beneficial to add features like localization and segmentation to the model, so it can accurately identify fracture locations and provide more detailed diagnostic support.

+The potential impact of developing a highly accurate fracture detection model is significant.
+Beyond enhancing diagnostic accuracy, such models have the potential to increase access to healthcare, particularly in resource-limited settings, by supporting clinicians in their decision-making.
+Additionally, the use of deep learning in medical imaging drives advancements in computer-aided diagnostics, paving the way for a future where AI-powered tools play a central role in clinical workflows.
+The findings of this study not only demonstrate the transformative potential of machine learning in medical imaging but also emphasize the broader societal benefits of these technologies in improving healthcare delivery on a global scale.